Alaska, Discovering

 12. Saw the Spires in Resurrection Bay

-We thought for sure that the spires shown on the website for Major Marine Tours were just great marketing photos.
+We thought that the spires on the website for Major Marine Tours were just great marketing photos.
 We saw Spire Cove with our own eyes!
-This might sound dramatic, but it was other-worldly.
+This might sound dramatic, but it was otherworldly.
 The light mist and moody skies only added to the ambiance.

 13. Drank a margarita with Glacier Ice

-The boat crew scoops a chunk of glacier ice out of the water, lets everyone see it up close then chips it up into pieces and serves it in a margarita that can be purchased at the bar.
-We’ve never seen a more pure, solid, and clear piece of ice ever.
-If you like to chomp your ice in a beverage, you will not be able to do that with a sizeable chunk of glacier ice in your glass.
+The boat crew scoops a chunk of glacier ice out of the water, lets everyone see it up close, chips it up into pieces, and serves it in a margarita that can be purchased at the bar.
+We’ve never seen a more pure, solid, and clear piece of ice.
+If you like to chomp your ice in a beverage, you cannot do that with a sizeable chunk of glacier ice in your glass.

 14. Saw Wildlife at The Alaska Wildlife Conservation Center

-This is a beautiful stop that gives you an opportunity to see elk, moose, caribou, lynx, bears, and eagles.
+This is a beautiful stop that allows you to see elk, moose, caribou, lynx, bears, and eagles.
 These and many more animals reside on 200 acres of land.
-These are animals that have been injured and would not survive in their natural habitat.
+These are injured animals that would not survive in their natural habitat.
 We recommend walking around the property.
 It took us under 1.5 hours.

-Pro Tip: arrive early!
-We arrived just before they opened and there were a few other cars waiting.
+Pro Tip: Arrive early!
+We arrived just before they opened, and a few other cars were waiting.
 On our way out it was filling up quickly with visitors.

 Mile 79, Seward Hwy, Girdwood, AK 99587 website